SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/common_pages/MappingAlgorithms.md

 1. Remove the PACMAN specific algorithm that you'r algorithm replaces.
 1. Add your algorithms name (as specified in the ```<algorithm name="">``` tag) to the list.
 1. add a path to your XML file containing its input and output data in the "extra_xml_paths"
-1. If the algorthim loads one of the objects onto the machine that the interface algorithms, you may be able to return one of the tokens described in # and therefore remove the corrapsonding interfce function from the interface_algortihms list.
+1. If the algorithm loads one of the objects onto the machine that the interface algorithms, you may be able to return one of the tokens described in # and therefore remove the corresponding interface function from the interface_algorithms list.
 1. run a pynn script.

 # <a name="RigPlacer"></a> Running Example